 In the end, you can save your files in the cloud in providers like Dropbox, Amazon S3, or Box.com.
 You have up to 40 different providers at your disposal.

 In this case, although it is a free plugin, you will need to pay a monthly fee to access its support service.

 With more than 500,000 active installations, it is the second most downloaded plugin after UpdraftPlus Backup of those dedicated to making backups.

 It is the one that I mentioned at the beginning of the article.

-With BackWPup it is really very easy to configure your backups and you can always store them in an external provider.
+With BackWPup, it is very easy to configure your backups, and you can always store them in an external provider.

 BlogVault Real-time Backup

 This plugin makes copies of both your files and your database automatically every day and stores them in Dropbox.

 It has a reasonably easy to use control panel, and one of its advantages is that all backups are encrypted to guarantee the security of all your data.

 It also puts technical support at your disposal, with which you can contact both by chat, email, and even phone.